RezaSaadatyar/Deep-Learning-in-python/README.md

 **RNNs possess features and elements:**
  - `Hidden State:` Within an RNN, the hidden state represents an enduring internal memory that extends across time steps, enabling the network to retain and recall information from preceding elements within the sequence.
  - `Recurrent Unit:` The fundamental component of an RNN, it accepts an input along with the previous hidden state, generating both an output and a new hidden state.
- - `Long Short-Term Memory (LSTM):` LSTM is a type of RNN that uses gating mechanisms to regulate the flow of information in the hidden state.
-This allows the network to effectively capture long-term patterns in sequential data.
- - `Gated Recurrent Unit (GRU):` GRU is another type of RNN that incorporates gating mechanisms, but it has a more straightforward structure when compared to LSTM.
 - `Vanishing Gradient Problem:` It refers to the difficulty encountered when training RNNs due to the gradients used for updating the network weights becoming exceedingly small.
 This can result in slow or ineffective learning..
 - `Exploding Gradient Problem:` The issue of Exploding Gradient arises when training RNNs as the gradients become too large, leading to instability in the learning process.
 - `Sequence-to-Sequence (Seq2Seq):` The Seq2Seq framework is based on RNNs and is utilized for tasks that require sequential input and output, like text generation or machine translation.
  - `Bidirectional RNN:` It is a type of RNN that operates on the input sequence in both forward and backward directions.
 This enables the network to comprehend connections from both previous and forthcoming elements.
 - `Time Step:` A discrete point in time in the sequential data being processed by an RNN.
 - `Teacher Forcing:` A frequently employed training technique for RNNs, wherein actual output values are reintroduced as inputs, as opposed to predicted values.
 This approach facilitates the acquisition of long-range dependencies during training

+**Types of RNNs:**
+- `Long Short-Term Memory (LSTM):` LSTM is a type of RNN that uses gating mechanisms to regulate the flow of information in the hidden state.
+This allows the network to effectively capture long-term patterns in sequential data.
+ - `Gated Recurrent Unit (GRU):` GRU is another type of RNN that incorporates gating mechanisms, but it has a more straightforward structure when compared to LSTM.

 **What is the mechanism behind the functioning of RNN?**
 - `Step 1.
 Input Preparation:`The first step involves preparing the input by encoding each element in the sequential data as a feature vector or embedding, such as words in a sentence or time steps in a time series.
 These input vectors are then sequentially fed into the RNN one at a time.